DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/airflow/README.md

     docker-compose -f docker-compose-nofrills.yml up
     ```

-4. Login to Airflow web UI on `localhost:8080` with creds: `admin/admin` (explicit creation of admin user required)
+4. Login to Airflow web UI on `localhost:8080` with creds: `admin/admin` (explicit creation of admin user was required)

 5. Run your DAG on the Web Console.